pieterlange/kube-backup/README.md

   NOTE: in this deployment, the ssh volume and secret are not present.

-  * If using a different repository (GitHub, BitBucket, etc.), mount a configured ssh directory in `/backup/.ssh` with the following files:
+  * When using a different repository (GitHub, BitBucket, etc.), mount a configured ssh directory in `/backup/.ssh` with the following files:

     * `known_hosts` - Preloaded with SSH host key of `$GIT_REPO` host.
     * `id_rsa` - SSH private key of user allowed to push to `$GIT_REPO`.